- Plan your visit

 Our elevator is currently out-of-service.
 This limits our ability to move materials stored in our vault to our Research Room.

-We may not be able to fulfill requests to view large volumes of material and/or heavy and over-sized items.
+We may not be able to fulfil requests to view large volumes of material and/or heavy and over-sized items.
 Talk with our reference staff before your visit to plan ahead.

 About the collections